Best Probiotic Supplements 2026

 Bifidobacterium lactis BB-12 ✅ Strong Increases bowel movement frequency

-Bifidobacterium lactis HN019 ✅ Strong Reduces gut transit time
+Bifidobacterium lactis HN019 ✅ Strong Significantly reduces gut transit time

-Lactobacillus rhamnosus GG ⚠️ Moderate May help with stool frequency
+Lactobacillus rhamnosus GG ⚠️ Moderate May assist with stool frequency (mostly for immunity)

-Lactiplantibacillus plantarum ✅ Good Reduces bloating and gas
+Lactiplantibacillus plantarum ✅ Good Effectively reduces bloating and gas

 9 Best Probiotic Supplements for Constipation — Detailed Reviews